Psykotikism/Mutant_Tanks/README.md

-sm_mt_jump - View information about the Jump ability. sm_mt_kamikaze - View information about the Kamikaze ability. sm_mt_lag - View information about the Lag ability. sm_mt_leech - View information about the Leech ability. sm_mt_medic - View information about the Medic ability. sm_mt_meteor - View information about the Meteor ability.
+sm_mt_jump - View information about the Jump ability. sm_mt_kamikaze - View information about the Kamikaze ability. sm_mt_lag - View information about the Lag ability. sm_mt_laser - View information about the Laser ability. sm_mt_leech - View information about the Leech ability. sm_mt_medic - View information about the Medic ability. sm_mt_meteor - View information about the Meteor ability.